rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #region -->
 #### `st.one_of()`

-The [st.one_of](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.one_of) allows us to specify a collection of strategies and any given datum will be drawn from "one of" them.
-E.g.
+The [st.one_of](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.one_of) strategy allows us to specify a collection of strategies and any given datum will be drawn from "one of" them.
+For example:

 ```python
 # demonstrating st.one_of()